cdaley/SC21-NERSC-NRE-paper/README.md

 ```

 # Running the benchmarks
-A combined build and run script is provided for each of the applications and is named with the application name as the prefix.
-The build scripts are tuned for NVIDIA's A100 architecture.
-The build scripts checkout the specific commit of each repository whose results are presented in the paper.
-There is a convenience script named `build_run_all.sh` which executes each of the individual scripts.
+The collection of benchmarks can be built and run with a single script named `build_run_all.sh`.
+This script executes the individual benchmark scripts which have names similar to the benchmark.
+The individual benchmark scripts may be run independently.
+The scripts checkout the specific commit of each repository corresponding to the results presented in the paper.
+All the benchmarks are single process applications.

+The scripts are primarily designed to be executed on the DGX nodes at NERSC under the Slurm job schedular.
+The DGX nodes have 2 64-core AMD Rome CPUs and 8 NVIDIA A100 GPUs.
+The scripts assume use of NVIDIA A100 GPUs and the NVIDIA HPC SDK compilers.
+One eighth of a DGX node is 16 cores (32 hyperthreads) and 1 GPU.
+Therefore each script runs Slurm job steps that use 32 CPUs, i.e. hyperthreads, and 1 GPU.

 > **_Note_** The TestSNAP build script `TestSNAP_build_script.sh` depends on Kokkos being installed first.
 Kokkos can be installed by executing the Kokkos build script `Kokkos_build_script.sh`.